-Ask Allie: An Active Casual Capsule Wardrobe for a Woman Over 60Capsule Wardrobe Fashion Advice Fashion By Decade
+Ask Allie: An Active Casual Capsule Wardrobe for a Woman Over 60Capsule Wardrobes Fashion Advice Fashion By Decade

 I am about to retire and would love to have advice about a capsule wardrobe to fit my new situation.
 I am a young 62 and pear shaped.
 I'm planning to focus on travel, enjoying grandchildren, blues festivals, yoga and walking.
 I like classic styles and love blues and greens.